PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### Submitting batch jobs

-If you submit a lot of jobs with commands like `sbatch job.slurm` or `sbatch submit.sh`.
-You may try calling all your Slurm scripts by the same name (e.g., `job.slurm`) and then introducing this alias:
+If you submit a lot of jobs with commands like `sbatch job.slurm` or `sbatch submit.sh` then you may try calling all your Slurm scripts by the same name (e.g., `job.slurm`) and then introducing this alias:

 ```bash
 SLURMSCRIPT='job.slurm'